-- There is a required lab manual for the course. - It is a custom-printed manual that costs about half of a typical lab manual. - You will need to have the lab manual by the 2nd week of class. - You must have the lab manual to do lab (after the first week).
+- There is a required lab manual for the course. - It is printed here at ARCC and costs less than \$10. - You will need to have the lab manual by the 2nd week of class. - You must have the lab manual to do lab (after the first week).
 If you do not have the lab manual, you will not be allowed to participate in lab.